jibanCat/phys214_obsastro/tutorial1/intro/README.md

    9.93  13.42  43047.
 43.84   2760.
 0.10  -84 4.96     3.34     3.57   3.31
 ```

-- So coordinates of fist & second:
+- So coordinates of two targets:

 | `fintro0001`         | `fintro0002`         | Offsets (`fintro0002` - `fintro0002`) |
 | ------------------ | ------------------ | ---------------------------------- |